Paramjeet1111/HRESO/README.md

 2. **Demand Data** (`demand_data.csv`):
    - `energy_demand` (kWh)

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-🙋‍♂️ Support
-For questions or support, please open an issue in the GitHub repository or contact the maintainers.

 Note: This project is for educational and research purposes.
 Real-world implementations may require additional considerations for grid integration, regulatory compliance, and safety standards.